10 Common Water Blasting Mistakes That Damage Homes in NZ

 This mistake is common when driveway water blasting and can force dirt deeper into concrete or timber.

-When water blasting, approach the surface to be cleaned at an angle.
-It’s to remove the dirt up above the surface so it can be washed off.
 If you throw the water directly at a filthy surface, you just compost the dirt even farther into the object being washed.
 This is especially true on porous materials such as wood or concrete.

 Really tough stains and ground-in dirt may require moving the spray head around to attack from different directions, but there should always be some angle there to “scoop” away the dirt.